Top Veterinary Complaints in Cats

 How should Hollywood Elixir™ be introduced to a picky cat?

 Introduce any new supplement gradually and keep the rest of the diet stable so reactions are interpretable.
 Mixing with a small amount of a familiar wet food is often easier than adding it to a full meal, because refusal then does not disrupt daily intake.
+Any vomiting increase, appetite drop, or lethargy should prompt stopping the new addition and contacting a veterinarian.

 When should a veterinarian be called the same day?